-Corollary 3.
-DAG-CHKPTSCHED for general DAGs is in NP (and then NPcomplete from Theorem 2).
+Corollary 2.
+The decision problem associated to DAG-CHKPTSCHED is in NP for general DAGs (and is NP-complete by Theorem 2).

-5 Heuristics for general DAGs
+6 Heuristics for general DAGs

 In this section, we develop polynomial-time heuristics in the case of general DAGs.
 A heuristic that computes a schedule for a given instance of DAG-CHKPTSCHED must answer two questions: (i) how should the DAG be linearized? and (ii) which tasks should be checkpointed?
 To answer the first question, we consider three possible linearization strategies: Depth First (DF), Breadth First (BF), and Random First (RF).
 For DF and BF, we prioritize the tasks by decreasing outweight (i.e., the sum of the weights of the task's successors).
 The rationale is that tasks that have "heavy" subtrees should be executed first.